darkcoder404/CODE-GREEN/README.md

 # CODE-GREEN
 It is a application based website which can be used to calculate the net Carbon Emissions of a code snippet and give detailed descriptions about its further optimization.
 Other features include emission timelines, benchmarks and the emission equivalents.
 Other features include emission timelines, benchmarks and the emission equivalents.
-The application is compatible for all screen size and is Hardware Independent.
+The application is compatible for all screen size and is hardware independent.

 # Language and Frameworks Used: